 B.A. in English

-English majors go everywhere.
-They build careers in journalism, education, marketing, professional and creative writing, entertainment, business, information technology, editing and publishing, medicine, public relations, law, communications, politics, activism, and more.
+English is a uniquely adaptable undergraduate degree!
+You can find English majors everywhere: They build careers in journalism, education, marketing, professional and creative writing, entertainment, business, information technology, editing and publishing, medicine, public relations, law, communications, politics, activism, and more.

 A major in English consists of a minimum of 30 semester hours (10 courses) in addition to the two 200-level literature survey courses required for all students by the College of Liberal Arts.
 These 30 hours must include:

 - ENG 299, an introduction to literary studies that prepares students for advanced coursework in English

 - One course in literatures of the Medieval Period OR Early Modern Period (pre-1700)

 - One course in literatures of the 18th and 19th Centuries (1700s or 1800s)

 - A 400-level capstone seminar with a significant research component

 - English electives to explore other interests like creative writing, film, gender and sexuality studies, environmental studies, linguistics, the South, literary theory, world literatures, and popular culture